This section describes, in alphabetical order, commands available with this operating system.

 (Always preceded by a “−”.) noargletter... or, argletter optarg[,...]

 A single letter representing an option without an option-argument.
-Note that more than one noargletter option can be grouped after one “-” (Rule 5, below).
+Notice that more than one noargletter option can be grouped after one “−” (Guideline 5, below).

 A single letter representing an option requiring an option-argument.

 An option-argument (character string) satisfying a preceding argletter.
-Note that groups of optargs following an argletter must be separated by commas, or separated by a tab or space character and quoted (Rule 8, below).
+Notice that groups of optargs following an argletter must be separated by commas, or separated by a tab or space character and quoted (Guideline 8, below).

 Path name (or other command argument) not beginning with “−”, or “−” by itself indicating the standard input.

-These command syntax rules are not followed by all current commands, but all new commands will obey them. getopts(1) should be used by all shell procedures to parse positional parameters and to check for legal options.
-It supports Rules 3-10 below.
-The enforcement of the other rules must be done by the command itself.
+These command syntax guidelines are not followed by all current commands, but new commands are likely to obey them. getopts(1) should be used by all shell procedures to parse positional parameters and to check for legal options.
+It supports Guidelines 3-10 below.
+The enforcement of the other guidelines must be done by the command itself.

-Command names (name above) must be between two and nine characters long.
+Command names (name above) should be between two and nine characters long.

-Command names must include only lower-case letters and digits.
+Command names should include only lower-case letters and digits.